Human resource management system: History

-Structured resource about human resource management, especially human resource information system started with payroll systems in the late 1950s and continued into the 1960s when the first automated employee data used.
+The use of information systems in human resources began with payroll automation in the late 1950s and expanded through the 1960s, when employee data was first processed by computer.

 The first enterprise resource planning (ERP) system that integrated human resources functions was SAP R/2 (later to be replaced by R/3 and S/4hana), introduced in 1979.
 This system gave users the possibility to combine corporate data in real time and regulate processes from a single mainframe environment.
 Many of today's popular HR systems still offer considerable ERP and payroll functionality.

 The first completely HR-centered client-server system for the enterprise market was PeopleSoft, released in 1987 and later bought by Oracle in 2005.
 Hosted and updated by clients, PeopleSoft overtook the mainframe environment concept in popularity.
 Oracle has also developed multiple similar BPM systems to automate corporate operations, including Oracle Cloud HCM.

 Beginning in the late 1990s, HR vendors, started offering cloud-hosted HR services to make this technology more accessible to small and remote teams.
 Instead of a client-server, companies began using online accounts on web-based portals to access their employees' performance.
 Mobile applications have also become more common.

 HRIS and HRMS technologies have allowed HR functions to focus more on strategic assets to an organisation rather than the more traditional administrative function.
 For example, these roles include employee development, as well as analyzing the workforce to target talent-rich areas.